ladis-washerum/nagios-checkcommand/README.md

 In the same folder, copy files **_nagios_checkcommand.js_** and **_get_checkcommand.php_** with rights 644.
 In the subfolder *images*, copy the __*clipboard.png__* file.

+## Configuration
+Notice that the scripts think you have a basic Apache configuration, so the Nagios URL is under */nagios* (for exemple : http://myserver/nagios).

+You can configure a few constants at the top of **_get_checkcommand.php_** file :
+`USER1` the value should be the same that your nagios conf `CACHEFILE` the path to the Nagios cache file as declare in your own *nagios.conf* file.

 ## And now, how to get the services checkcommand ?
 Restart your web server (for exemple : systemctl restart httpd)